MallocArray/airgradient_esphome/README.md

 ### Standard

+* In ESPHome web interface, click New Device.
+Give any name.
+Select any model of board, and click Skip on the final page to not install at this time.
+Click Edit on the new entry and replace with the contents of the .yaml file for your model.
-Copy the .yaml file from the main folder for your model and place it in the `config` folder of your ESPHome.
-Make any desired changes to the substitutions to name the devices for your use case
+* Alternatively, copy the .yaml file from the main folder for your model in this repo and place it in the `config` folder of your ESPHome.
+* Make any desired changes to the substitutions to name the devices for your use case
+* Install to the device using one of the ESPHome options.

 > Note: by default ESPHome only syncs remote repositories that the packages are referencing once per day, so if changes are made to the repository, you may not get the updated config for up to 1 day after it is published.
 You can remove the contents of the folder config/.esphome/packages to force it to update sooner